malikolivier/malikolivier.github.io/_posts/2018-07-04-timezones-are-hell.md

 ```

 When you use the `now` function, the timezone object will update itself
-to use the correct offset that politics-driven prople chose at the current time
+to use the correct offset that politics-driven people happened to choose at the current time
 in the selected region.
+The timezone object will not be updated if you directly
+use it with the `tzinfo` attribute.
 But how do I convert the time to another timezone then?

 Here is what you can do with a `tzaware_localize` function: